T3chnocr4t/T3chnocr4t.github.io/CTF/WebSecAcademy/Remote code execution via web shell upload.md

 ![1png](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/64d4e598-babd-4cb8-b902-bc3bfdd75a73)

 - So, it has a functionality for uploading an avatar image.
 Let's try uploading our basic PHP web shell and check if the web application validates it.
+- NOte: The Url path of the upload functionality.

 ![2](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/fea27cf2-e7ee-4056-91e1-c31ac89a98bd)